 OPEN CALL FOR BLACK AND ETHNIC MINORITY ARTISTS

-The BCAG Open Exhibition invites Black and Ethnic Minority artists working in painting, drawing, sculpture, textiles, ceramics, jewellery and photography to submit work to be included in Black Artists for Black History Exhibition.
+The BCAG Open Exhibition invites Black, Asian and Ethnic Minority artists working in painting, drawing, sculpture, textiles, ceramics, jewellery and photography to submit work to be included in Black Artists for Black History Exhibition.

 This exhibition provides an excellent opportunity for black and ethnic minority contemporary artists from across the UK and Europe to Africa and the Americas, including the Caribbean, to promote their work in our prestigious art gallery and to be discovered by our clients and art collectors.

-The aim of the exhibition is to highlight 500 years of struggles and pain, as well as to celebrate black history and culture through powerful imagery, that will start a debate around access to opportunities for black artists in the UK.
+The aim of the exhibition is to highlight 500 years of struggle and pain, as well as to celebrate black history and culture through powerful imagery that will start a debate around access to opportunities for black artists in the UK.

-Also, to start a movement using art as a social tool to advocate for equal opportunities, equal rights and development and exposure for black emerging artists.
+In addition, to start a movement using art as a social tool to advocate for equal opportunities, equal rights and development and exposure for black, Asian and ethnic minority emerging artists.

 The exhibition will run for one month, from 1st – 31st October 2020.

-Every three months we will run Black Arts Week exhibitions at the gallery called “Inspire”.
+Every three months we will run Black Arts Week exhibitions at the gallery called “I-Inspire”.
 Other galleries will be welcome to collaborate with us on this initiative across the UK.

 BCAG Wellbeing Programme - Learn More